 Rebounding is low-impact on your joints and muscles yet will elevate your heart rate and still strengthen your entire body.
 There are also workout videos for rebounding, and it can be a great tool for runners to work on form, cadence, and knee drive.

-There is no single “best” form of cardio exercise; rather, any form of sustainable physical activity that increases your heart rate to an appropriate zone that you enjoy doing will serve you well.
+There is no single “best” form of cardio exercise; instead, any form of sustainable physical activity that increases your heart rate to an appropriate zone that you enjoy doing will serve you well.
+It will also depend on your personal fitness goals.

 You can use any of these running alternatives to vary the type of aerobic exercise you do.
-Try to pick options that use different muscle groups as it will help prevent overuse injuries and fitness plateaus.
+Try to pick options that use different muscle groups as it will help reduce the risk of injury from overuse and fitness plateaus.

 Keep things fresh and fun, and don’t be afraid to try something totally out of your comfort zone!
 You might love it.